 You’ll see your screen immediately change to show those notes, while the main presentation is not affected at all.

-1) On iPhone, tap the More (three-dot icon) button from the top right.
+1) Open Keynote on iPhone or iPad, select your presentation or create a new one.
+After that, tap the More (three-dot icon) button from the top right.
 On iPad, tap Presenter Tools on the top left.

 Similar to on Mac, you’ll see a white box appear at the bottom of the Keynote screen to enter your notes.